Early Life and Education of Jay-Z: A Complete Timeline

 In May 2012, Jay-Z endorsed President Obama's support of same-sex marriage and participated in his re-election campaign.

-October 6, 2012: Subway Ride to Barclays Center Show
+October 6, 2012: Jay-Z takes the subway to Barclays Center show

-On October 6, 2012, Jay-Z took the subway to his sold-out show at The Barclays Center.
+On October 6, 2012, Jay-Z traveled by subway to his sold-out show at The Barclays Center in Brooklyn.

 2015: Donation to bail out protestors